ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>1.
 Blocking the Main Thread</blockquote>

 <h3>4.
-Understanding Kotlin Context Receivers: A Game-Changer for Multi-Receiver Functions - <a href="https://medium.com/@kanagalingam91/understanding-kotlin-context-receivers-a-game-changer-for-multi-receiver-functions-ea6cb6b2da76" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Are Stored Properties Not Allowed in Enums in Swift? - <a href="https://medium.com/@shobhakartiwari/why-are-stored-properties-not-allowed-in-enums-in-swift-31c27f0210ca" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kanagalingam Jothi`**
+✍️ **posted by `Shobhakar Tiwari`**

-<blockquote>Kotlin keeps evolving to make coding more concise, expressive, and readable.
-One of its newer experimental features, Context Receivers…</blockquote>
+<blockquote>Enums are a fundamental part of Swift, allowing us to define a finite set of related values.
+However, if you have ever tried to add a…</blockquote>

 <h3>5.
 Displaying all SwiftUI Previews in a Storybook app - <a href="https://medium.com/eureka-engineering/displaying-all-swiftui-previews-in-a-storybook-app-1dd8e925d777" target="_blank" rel="noopener noreferrer">link</a></h3>